An Introduction to Crystal Red Shrimp

 Tank Conditions

 If you compare this species with most other shrimp, they are relatively more sensitive to poor water conditions.
-Crystal Red Shrimp are much smaller and inbreeding in shrimp farms leaves your shrimps much weaker.
+Crystal Red Shrimp are much smaller, and inbreeding in shrimp farms leaves your shrimps much weaker.

-Therefore it should be your top priority to maintain the right water conditions.
+Therefore, it should be your top priority to maintain the right water conditions.
 Check the water parameters by using a water testing kit every week.

-To keep the temperature between 71°F and 77°F use a good quality heater.
+To keep the temperature between 71°F and 77°F, use a good-quality heater.
 The pH of your tank should be between 5.8-7.4.

 Plants play an important role in the tank, ensuring that your tank has densely planted spaces.
-Again grass will also be helpful.
+Again, grass will also be helpful.
 Dwarf Hairgrass is a great option.

-To constantly clean the tank water a filter is required.
-The outlet of your filter should generate enough current through the tank, you don’t require an air/water pump.
+To constantly clean the tank water, a filter is required.
+The outlet of your filter should generate enough current through the tank; you don’t require an air/water pump.
 General aquarium lighting is also fine.

 What Size Aquarium Do They Want?

 The water conditions of huge tanks are easier to maintain.
-It becomes essential since your Crystal Red Shrimp are sensitive to changes in their day to day environment.
+It becomes essential since your Crystal Red Shrimp are sensitive to changes in their day-to-day environment.

 How Many Shrimps Can Be Kept Per Gallon?